Dynamic Systems Framework for Modeling COVID-19 with L\'evy Noise: Model formulation

 \subsection{Non-negativity of the solutions}

-This subsection deals about the positive solutions for future time with their respective initial conditions. \begin{theorem}[Positivity] Let $(S_0, I_0, R_0)$ be any initial data belonging to $\mathbb{R}_+^3$ and $\big(S_t, I_t, R_t\big)$ be the solution corresponding to the initial data.
-Then, the set $\mathbb{R}^3_+$ is a positively invariant set of the model \eqref{CV-deter}. \end{theorem} \begin{proof} By letting $\alpha=\xi\,I_t$, first equation of \eqref{CV-deter} implies that
+This subsection is dedicated to exploring positive solutions for future time, considering their respective initial conditions.
+The focus here is on understanding and analyzing the behavior of solutions as they evolve over time, shedding light on the dynamics and outcomes based on the given initial conditions. \begin{theorem}[Positivity] Consider any initial data $(S_0, I_0, R_0)$ belonging to the set $\mathbb{R}_{+}^3$, and let $\big(S_t, I_t, R_t\big)$ represent the solution corresponding to this initial data.
+The assertion is that the set $\mathbb{R}_{+}^3$ is a positively invariant set of the model \eqref{CV-deter}. \end{theorem} In other words, all solution trajectories of \eqref{CV-deter} with initial conditions $S(0) = S_0, \; I(0) = I_0,$ and $R(0) = R_0$ in the first octant of the SIR-space remain in the first octant.